tomjoht/tomjoht.github.io/_posts/2020/2/2020-02-09-more-than-just-api-docs.md

 podcast_file_size: "3.04 MB"
 podcast_duration: "32:29"
 podcast_length: "29943785"
 description: "One comment I often hear from API workshop participants and other readers is that they want a more advanced course.
-I've been thinking about what that more advanced course would involve, in addition to what might be involved in leveling up at my work, and I've come to a realization that I need to transition more from *API documentation* to *developer portal strategies*.
-Developer portal strategies includes API documentation but also reflects broader concerns as well. "
+I've been thinking about what that more advanced course would involve, in addition to what might be involved in leveling up at my work, and I've come to a realization that I need to transition more from <i>API documentation</i> to <i>developer portal strategies</i>.
+Developer portal strategies includes API documentation but also encompasses broader concerns as well, not too different from content strategy. "
 ---

 I also recorded this post as a conversational podcast (rather than a narrated one).